- Gestational Diabetes

 - Blood sugar readings are taken at 1 hour and 2 hours after the test

 - An abnormality in ANY of the below is enough to diagnosed gestational diabetes (note that different guidelines have “abnormal” values – which is very confusing for medical students and also doctors practising in this field.
-The values given below are the “new” revised values from the Australasian Diabetes in Pregnancy Guidelines – I chose these because they are the most recent one that I came across):
+The values given below are the “new” revised values from the Australasian Diabetes in Pregnancy Guidelines – I chose these because they are the most recent guideline that I came across):

 - Fasting >5.1 mmol/L